CES 2017: Gadget Finds on the CES Show Floor, Days 1 and 2

 SCOTTeVEST OTG -- SCOTTeVEST has a long track record of making jackets and vests with tons of extra pockets for geeks, but even I’m surprised by the company’s OTG, which includes among its 29 pockets two pockets large enough to carry a full-sized laptop, and another one for your tablet.
 So if you like to travel with a MacBook Pro, an iPad Pro, and an extra iPad for kicks, you’re all set; the medium and large jackets can accommodate a 15-inch MacBook Pro, while the small tops out at 13-inch.
 It’s $215 and available now, but use coupon code CES17 and you can save 30 percent during CES or 25 percent off for the rest of January.

 Elgato Eve -- If there’s one thing at CES that’s making my eyes glaze over, it’s the hundreds of companies offering smart home appliances.
 Some are compatible with HomeKit (see “A Prairie HomeKit Companion: Core Concepts,” 3 November 2016) and others with one of at least four other competing standards.
 It’s impossible for me to tell which of these products are better than any others, so until now I’ve skipped them all.
-But I’ll mention Elgato’s Eve system purely because I have a soft spot for the company; one of their products was the first article I wrote for TidBITS over 13 years ago (see “TiVo Alternatives: EyeTV,” 10 November 2003, for a real blast from the past regarding computer specs).
+But I’ll mention Elgato’s Eve system purely because I have a soft spot for the company; one of their products was the subject of the first article I wrote for TidBITS over 13 years ago (see “TiVo Alternatives: EyeTV,” 10 November 2003, for a real blast from the past regarding computer specs).

 Eve is representative of the various kits I’m seeing: a collection of sensors, switches, and electrical outlets ($40–$80 each) that all communicate with a free iOS app.
 In theory, you could buy a very pricey pallet of these and control every appliance or check the status of every door in the house, In practice, you’ll pick out a few key things you want to control and monitor, and expand as you go.
 When it comes to pricing and features, Eve is in the same ballpark as every other vendor here; if anyone is competing on price or has a breakout feature set, I haven’t found them yet.